-It’s almost as though the food-makers have tried to make these things so unappealing, that we stop craving snacks.
+It’s almost as though the food-makers have tried to make these things so unappealing that we stop craving snacks.

 Rice cakes for cookies

 We’ve all done it.
-We’ve all had a pack of rice cakes on our desks for emergency snacking – we may have even convinced ourselves that we actually enjoy eating this bland disc of puffed rice.
-But ultimately, they don’t taste of much, smell a bit weird and have no nutritional value.
+We’ve all had a pack of rice cakes on our desks for emergency snacking – we may have even convinced ourselves that we enjoy eating this bland disc of puffed rice.
+But ultimately, they don’t taste much, smell a bit weird and have no nutritional value.